Chat with us, powered by LiveChat

 Rapid Growth: From 15 to 25 Stars

-The Star-spangled flag was created and ended up being flown up to 1818.
-By that time, five additional states had been added to the U.S. and new precedents in U.S. flag etiquette was created.
-Namely, the 15 stripes were brought back down to 13, to represent the 13 original colonies.
-Initially it was thought that there would be an additional star and stripe for every state added, but it was generally agreed that this would cause too much clutter.
+The 15 star-spangled flag was created and ended up being flown up until 1818.
+By that time, five additional states had been added to the U.S. and new precedents in U.S. flag etiquette were established.

+Initially it was thought that there would be an additional star and stripe for every state added, but it was generally agreed that this would cause too much clutter within the flag's design.
 As more states joined the Union, it became clear that adding a stripe for each new state would make the flag unwieldy.
 In 1818, Congress passed a law formalizing 13 stripes to honor the original colonies and stipulated that a star would be added for each new state.
-The flag now had 20 stars.
-The 5 new stars represented the following states being added to the U.S.

 Historical Context